Thomas Jansen, Test Coordinator.

 The defects registration and reporting is better ensured, simpler and more transparent.

-We used to work with tickets that had to be transferred from one system to another.
-In Testersuite everything is registered centrally.
-Now we don't have to search through numerous different systems.
-That saves a lot of time.
+Previously, we worked with tickets that had to go from one system to another.
+In Testersuite , everything is registered centrally.
+Now we no longer have to search through numerous different systems to find everything together.
+That saves an enormous amount of time.

-In addition, the ET (exploratory test) app in Testersuite is a real godsend for us.
+In addition, the ET (exploratory-testing) app in Testersuite is really a godsend for us.
 It saves a lot of time and also the goodwill of testers.
-We have a lot of testers from the business who need to be able to test quickly, easily and in a pleasant way.
-The ET app is very convenient for that.
+We have very many testers from the business who need to be able to test quickly, easily and in a pleasant way.
+The ET app works very nicely for that.

-We have a very large set of administrators on the SPD.
-They should all know how to make test cases and test scenarios in Testersuite.
-That is still a job.
+We have a very large set of administrators on the EHR.
+They should all know how to create test cases and test scenarios in Testersuite.
+That's still a job.

 We have the processes very clear but no owners of the processes yet.
 That makes it difficult to roll out Testersuite all at once.
 We have done this with one team and it is going well.
 Now we are doing this with the next team.
-I am happy with how things are going now.
+I'm happy how things are going now, though.

-In the meantime, other projects have come in that we can help with the environment functionality in Testersuite .
+Meanwhile, other projects have come in that we can help just fine with the environments functionality in Testersuite .
 I want them to do this in a structured way according to a certain methodology.
-This means that I wanted to keep them separate from EPD testing.
-With the environment functionality of Testersuite this is easy to arrange.
+That means I wanted to keep them separate from EHR testing.
+With the environments functionality of Testersuite , this is easy to manage.

 We have now registered 700 defectson these projects, 300 of which were registered in the first week.